qba73/spacewatch/README.md

 The **Spacewatch service** is a REST API that provides functionality for tracking the International Space Station.
 The service's primary function is to provide information if the ISS is visible in the sky at the given moment.
 We assume the ISS is visible if both conditions are satisfied: the sky cloud coverage is less than 30%, and it is nighttime.

-**Note:** The service is under development, and it is not intended for production usage.
+**Note:** The service is under development, and it is not intended for production use.

 # development